Looks like, bootstrapped businesses barely get the required attention.

 They understand the value of money.

-I beg to differ from the young entrepreneurs of today.
-Who are more interested in understanding “How to raise funds from Investors?” than understanding the basics of building a business.
+They are more interested in understanding “How to raise funds from Investors?” than understanding the basics of building a business.

 Here are the reasons why every startup should bootstrap: